en-tropyc/cozy-connect/README.md

 Core Features:
 - User profiles and connections within our community
 - Access to our network of entrepreneurs, creators, and professionals
-- Modern, responsive UI built with Next.js
+- Modern, responsive UI built with Next.js, TypeScript and Tailwind CSS
-- TypeScript for type safety
-- Tailwind CSS for styling

 Integrations:
-- Airtable as our community database (required)
+- Airtable as our community database
 - Google OAuth for authentication
 - AWS S3 for profile picture storage
-- Email notifications via Resend
+- Email notifications via Resend (free tier, only sends to CozyCowork2024@gmail.com)

 ## Table of Contents
 - [Prerequisites](#prerequisites)